LevanKvirkvelia/salute/README.md

 </picture>
 </div>

-# Salute - a simple library to build AI apps in React way
+# Salute - a library to build AI agents, designed to be easy to use for both humans and AIs

 <!-- [![npm version](https://badge.fury.io/js/salutejs.svg)](https://badge.fury.io/js/salutejs)
 ![GitHub license](https://img.shields.io/github/license/LevanKvirkvelia/salute) -->

 > A JavaScript library that would be born if [Microsoft Guidance](https://github.com/microsoft/guidance) and [React](https://react.dev/) had a baby.

+### Why?
+I came up with the idea for Salute when I was trying to train LLMs to build and improve AI agents.
+While the result was good for single prompt agents, it was clear that agents are rarely just a single prompt, but rather a sequence of prompts.
+This compelled me to prompt AI to write code using OpenAI's or LangChain's libraries to create complex agents.
+The problem is that these libraries are not designed for AI use, ironically they are not easy to use for humans either.

+That's why I decided to build a library that would be easy to use by both humans and AIs.

 ### Key Features
 - React-like composability and "functional" agents.
-- Minimal overhead, limited number of abstractions, small code base.
+- Limited number of abstractions, minimal overhead, small code base.
 - No hidden prompts, what you see is what you get.
 - Low-level control, matching the way LLM actually processes the text.
 - Faster learning curve due to familiar JavaScript features.